semrush/intergalactic/website/docs/components/input-number/input-number.md

 ### InputNumber has several features

-- by default, you can enter the following numeric characters: numbers, dot, comma, minus (all other non-numeric values such as slash, dash/hyphen, letters, etc. can not be entered);
+- by default, you can enter the following numeric characters: numbers, period, comma, minus (all other non-numeric values such as slash, dash/hyphen, letters, etc. can not be entered);
 - in the input, you can enable the constant display of stepper buttons to change the value up or down;
 - in this input, you can set the minimum and maximum values that the user can enter;
 - you can also set the change step for the value using the stepper buttons/keyboard arrows/Shift + keyboard arrows `up`, `down`.